Scholarships and Awards

 ($) indicates monetary awards.

 Scholarship applications are sent out by email early in the Spring semester.
-Recipients will be announced at our annual Award Recognition Ceremony and Tensie Awards in May.
+Recipients will be announced at our annual Student Recognition Ceremony and Tensie Awards in May.